Changan Automobile: Joint ventures

 Like most major Chinese automakers, Changan partners with Western and Japanese companies to produce and sell the products of these foreign firms in China.
 It also partners with other companies within China to augment manufacturer capacity and share development costs.

 Changan currently participates in the following joint ventures:

 Changan Ford (2001–present)

-In 2001, Chang'an Ford was formed and initially built Ford-branded passenger vehicles from complete knock down kits.
+In 2001, Changan Ford was formed and initially built Ford-branded passenger vehicles from complete knock down kits.

 Making Chinese-market versions of Ford consumer offerings, its 2010 dealer network was thought to include many showrooms in second- and third-tier Chinese cities such as Chongqing.
 So-called second- and third-tier cities are large and medium-sized cities not among the top four in terms of population and contribution to GDP.

 Changan Mazda (2012–present)

 Changan Kuayue

 Chongqing Kuayue Automobile is a co-operative venture between Changan and Chongqing Kuayue Group specializing in commercial vehicle production.

 The group builds commercial vehicles for Changan primarily under the Kuayue and Kaicene brands.

 Kuayue commercial vehicles rebranded as Mamut in former Soviet countries.